Naudria/Naudria.github.io/_posts/2019-01-15-rendering_redirecting_in_sinatra.markdown

 # REDIRECT

 Redirect, however, tells your browser to send a request to a completely different URL, and that view to which you redirect will NOT have access to any variables defined in the controller.
+Redirect sends a new request to another URL without bringing the data or variables defined in the controller with it.

 ```
 post '/books' do